 MS student.
 Ilmari works with the TOSKA Group, under the direction of Dr Matti Luukkainen, to bring the latest developments in front-end technologies into Revita — to assure the best possible User Experience for the learners and teachers.
 He is working on his MS degree in Language Technology.

 Ilmari Kylliäinen's People finder profile

 Ilmari Kylliäinen's Research portal profile

 PhD Student.
-Duc works on Bayesian and neural network modeling of the learners' proficiency and progress, which is essential for the personalization functionality in Revita — learner proficiency must be modeled accurately to provide the most suitable exercises and feedback.
+Duc works on Bayesian networks and deep learning modeling of the learners' proficiency and progress, which is essential for personalization in the Revita Project — learner competency must be modeled accurately to provide the most suitable exercises and feedback.

 Project lead.
 Roman Yangarber is Associate Professor at the Department of Digital Humanities, University of Helsinki (UH).
 He holds the Chair in Linguistic Inequalities and Translation Technologies at INEQ: The Helsinki Inequality Initiative.
 His research group — the Language Learning Lab — works on a variety of topics: studying how language works, and how computers can better understand language.
 His earlier research themes include analysis of news media, and modeling language evolution.
 More recent focus is on AI support for language learning.
 This has resulted in a system currently in use by learners and teachers at several universities.
 The research focuses on support for learning of smaller, endangered languages, as well as for "majority" languages.